Reproductive Justice: A Paradigm Shift for Women of Color

 - Audience: Public Health Practitioners, Community Health Workers interested in reproductive justice

-- Format: Online Workshop (Not recorded)
+- Format: Online Webinar

 - Price: Free

-- Length: 1.5 hours
+- Length: 1 hour

-- Credential(s) eligible for contact hours: Sponsored by New England Public Health Training Center (NEPHTC).
-If you complete the evaluation, you will receive a Certificate of Completion.
-The Certificate will include the length of the workshop.
+If you are not seeking CHES/MCHES contact hours, if you complete the evaluation, you will receive a Certificate of Completion.
+The Certificate will include the length of the course.

-- Learning Level: Awareness and Performance
+- Learning Level: Awareness

-- Companion Trainings: MACHW Workshop Series
+- Companion Trainings: None

-- Supplemental materials:Session Resource Handout
+- Supplemental materials:Session PowerPoint

-- Pre-requisites: None
+- Pre-requisites None

-About this Workshop
+About this Webinar

 What you'll learn

-At the end of the workshop, participants will be able to:
+At the end of the webinar, participants will be able to:

 Subject Matter Expert

-This project is/was supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31685 “Regional Public Health Training Center Program”.
+Acknowledgement: This project is/was supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31685 “Regional Public Health Training Center Program.”
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.